AndrewStetsenko/tech-jobs-with-relocation/README.md

 # 🔖 Career accelerators
+* [The Global Move](https://globalmove.co): The Global Move is your shortcut to landing a tech job with visa and relocation support.
+Each week, we handpick hundreds of job opportunities, bring in recruiters and hiring managers for insider insights, and provide expert guidance on resumes and interviews.
 * [Outtalent](https://bit.ly/toouttalent): A career accelerator dedicated to helping software engineers land jobs at top global companies like Google, Meta, and Amazon.
 They provide coaching, interview prep, and job offer negotiation support—all with a success-based payment fee.